 Thanabhumi is a great value budget hotel, with lovely rooms, a large common area, and great location – it’s a short 1km walk from Bangkok’s Khao San Road, and close to other tourist destinations.
 There’s air-conditioning (thank goodness), a terrace with a great view of the city, and free snacks!

 Best luxury hotel in Bangkok – Bangkok Marriott Hotel The Surawongse

 The Surawongse is a gorgeous, conveniently-located five-star hotel, with spacious and luxurious rooms.
 Top quality local and foreign cuisine at the in-house restaurant, an infinity pool and bar on the roof with a gorgeous view of the city, and a wellness center and spa mean you’ll never want to leave!

-There are so many places to go, but if you plan ahead you can fit all the important places into 3 days in Bangkok.
+There are so many places to go and so much cool stuff to do in Bangkok.
+However if you plan ahead you can fit all the important places into 3 days in Bangkok.
 Travel by tuk-tuk, taxi, skytrain, ferry and foot – the whole city is easily accessible.
 Particularly in the case of Tuk-Tuks and river ferries, the travel is very much part of the experience!